 - A course being delivered by TAFE (same as above in practice)

 - A qualification, experience or certificate by an external provider where you wish to record participation in a more structured course-like way (for example a safety certificate or similar)

 How to Edit the Course List

-Before we can attach a course or qualification within your general Pathways functions, we first need to make sure our reference list of courses is up to date.
-This is done via the SETUP menu:
+Before you can attach a course or qualification within your general Pathways functions, you first need to make sure your reference list of courses is up to date.
+This is done via the SETTINGS menu:

-On the SETUP home page you will see a link to edit the Courses:
+On the SETTINGS home page you will see a link to edit the Course Names & Codes.

 Within this screen you can add/edit/archive courses and qualifications that are available elsewhere in Pathways.
 For example if you added a new course to this list now, that would appear as an option in the "Courses" tab of a Student profile straight away.